-Included within amounts owed by group undertaking is a balance owed from UPP Bond 1 Issuer Plc of £2,553k (2020 - £2,553k) which is to fund a debt service reserve account that is sized to be adequate to cover the next six months of service costs of both tranches of the senior secured notes.
+Included within amounts owed by group undertakings is a balance owed from UPP Bond 1 Issuer Plc of $\pounds 2,910k$ (2020 - $\pounds 3,169k$) which is to fund a debt service reserve account held by UPP Bond 1 Issuer Plc that is sized to be adequate to cover the next six months of service costs of both tranches of the senior secured notes.
 This amount is reviewed every six months and increased or decreased accordingly.
-Interest receivable on these loans is calculated using the effective interest method which is different to the actual cash interest received at the rate the Company earns interest at a rate of 4.9% on the cash balances it holds.
+Interest receivable on these loans is calculated using the effective interest method which is different to the actual cash interest received at the rate the Company earns interest of 4.9% on the cash balances it holds.

 The remaining amounts owed by group undertakings is an amount owed by UPP Bond 1 Limited.
-These balances are subject to a nominal interest rate of 4.9023% and the facilities expire in 2047. his balance is due after one year but disclosed as current as permitted by the Companies Act.
+These balances are subject to a nominal interest rate of 4.9023% and the facilities expire in 2047.
+These amounts are due after one year but presented as current as permitted under FRS102.

-14. Creditors: amounts falling due within one year
+15. Creditors: amounts falling due within one year